dsc-courses/dsc152-2026-sp/syllabus.md

 - Thursdays 12:30-1:30pm (Peter)
 - Fridays 12:30-1:30pm (Arunima)

-All office hours will be in HDSI Rm 336.
+All office hours will be in <s>HDSI Rm 336</s> HDSI Rm 355.
 The room is large enough that you are welcome to come there and work on DSC 152 assignments even if you do not have specific questions ahead of time, but want to be in the presence of staff for any help you may need as you work.